Garllon/ruby-mentorship/lessons/2-methods.md

 => nil
 ```

-Here we call the prdefined method `puts` with the parameter `'test'`.
+Here we call the predefined method `puts` with the parameter `'test'`.
 It is printing out the parameter and then return `nil`.
 The `irb` is displaying the return value with a `=>`([hash rocket](https://en.wikipedia.org/wiki/Fat_comma#Ruby)) prefix.

 ### More fun with methods